aspose-email-cloud/aspose-email-cloud-dotnet/README.md

 </details>

 <details>
-    <summary>Compare names to detect that they related to same person or not</summary>
+    <summary>Compare the names to find out if they belong to the same person or not</summary>

 ```csharp
 const string first = "John Michael Cane";